Showing posts with label Tom Baker. Show all posts

 At least two costumes were made for Neville Jason as Prince Reynart.
 The first costume is a maroon smock with pink lining around the collar and cuffs, slightly evoking 19th century Russian clothing.

 The second Reynart costume is a golden jacket with curved panelling on the shoulders and chest, and is briefly worn with a golden turban-like hat that is rarely seen in the actual serial.
-Presumably the other components of the Reynart costumes were from wardrobe stock.
+According to a Bonhams auction listing, this jacket was made by costume maker Susanna Wilson.

 A similarly anachronistic costume was made for Simon Lack as Reynart's aide Zadek, consisting of a black tunic with striped red panelling down the sides and on the shoulders.